Quick Install Guide

 - Pins 5 & 6 = GND (−)

-- Use a pigtail cable directly wired to a power supply.
+- Use a pigtail cable directly wired to a regulated 24 V DC power supply (minimum 1 A output).

 - Or connect via a M12 to Terminal Block Base, which exposes all pins.